alexander-pick/MKMTool/README.md

 + **MaxTimeoutRepeat:** if an API request fails due to a time out error or "service unavailable" error (which most of the time is due to time outs), it will be automatically attempted again until it succeeds or until it has been attempted a total of MaxTimeoutRepeat times.
 An error is logged only if all MaxTimeoutRepeat attempts fail.
 It is recommended to keep this number low (hence the default 4), the timeouts might happen due to legitimate reasons (e.g. servers down for maintenance) in which case MKMTool should just stop.
 Must be at least 1 (if lower number is entered, 1 is used).

 ### Price Update
 This function will update all your card sale prices, all you need to do is press the Update Price button.
 The basic idea is to match your prices to the cheapest prices **from your country** (to avoid dealing with different shipping costs).
 However, there are numerous parameters that can change how exactly is this price computed, accessible through the "Settings" button on the bottom of the window - it is recommended to look at those first before your first run.
-The implemented algorithm will now be described, but if it is not good enough for you and you can write some C# code, you can modify the MKMBot class directly (look for MKMBot.updatePrices() method).
+The implemented algorithm will now be described, but if it is not good enough for you and you can write some C# code, you can modify the MKMBot class directly (look for MKMBot.UpdatePrices() method).

-The base part of the algorithm is finding "similar items".
+The base algorithm is called "TOSS" - Traversal of Other Seller's Stock.
+It is based on analyzing "similar items" being sold.
 This is a sequence of cards sold by **other** MKM users in **the same country as you** that are the same as the one you are trying to sell.
 "The same" means they have the same name, expansion, foil/nonfoil, signed/altered and playset/single statuses.
 Condition is always either the same or better and will be discussed later.
 Once the sequence is determined, the price is computed based either on the average or on the lowest or highest prices from the sequence.
 The sequence is always ordered from the cheapest items up.
 If the algorithm at some points finds out that it does not need another similar item, it stops reading them and just the ones found so far are used to compute the price.
 Hence the prices will always be a bit skewed towards the cheaper offers.

+If you have a commercial account (professional or powerseller), you can also use price guides instead of / in combination with TOSS (the API does not provide the necessary request to non-commercial sellers, not MKMTool's fault).

 The following figure shows the settings window.
 Each of the parameters will now be described in details, going from top to bottom, left to right: